nikhilkethu/Bone-Fracture-Recognition-using-Deep-Neural-Network/README.md

 # Bone-Fracture-Recognition-using-Deep-Neural-Network

-This project aims to classify X-ray images into two categories: fractured or non-fractured, which is a binary classification problem.
+Published a IEEE Paper on this project which  aims to classify X-ray images into two categories: fractured or non-fractured, which is a binary classification problem.
 Additionally, it also aims to determine which body part the X-ray image belongs to, which is a multi-class classification problem.

 To achieve both objectives, Transfer Learning and Random Forest methods were used,